 As an example, consider the situation where we are going to annotate a three-word sentence with part-of-speech tags.
-Figure 1 shows four possible ways of decomposition.
+Figure 1 shows the four possible ways of decomposition.
 They correspond to the following equations:

-(a) is a standard left-to-right decomposition, and (b) is a right-to-left decomposition.
-Notice that in decomposition (c) the local classifier can use the information about the tags on both sides when deciding t_2 .
-If, for example, the central word is difficult to tag (e.g. an unknown word), we might as well take the decomposition structure (c) because the local classifier can have rich information when deciding the tag of the most difficult word.
-In general if we have an n-word sentence and adopt a first-order markov assumption, we have 2^{n-1} possible ways of decomposition because each of the n-1 edges in the corresponding graph has two directions (left-to-right or right-to-left).
+(a) and (b) are the standard left-to-right and right-to-left decompositions.
+Notice that in decomposition (c), the local classifier can use the information about the tags on both sides when deciding $t_2$ .
+If, for example, the second word is difficult to tag (e.g. an unknown word), we might as well take the decomposition structure (c) because the local classifier can use rich information when deciding the tag of the most difficult word.
+In general if we have an n-word sentence and adopt a first-order markov assumption, we have $2^{n-1}$ possible ways of decomposition because each of the n-1 edges in the corresponding graph has two directions (left-to-right or right-to-left).